mauricelambert/WebScripts/docs/Security_Considerations.md

 ### SMTP password

+ - In the production environment, you must be notified from your WebScripts server, configure SMTP (server, email addresses...) to receive notifications.
  - Do not use SMTP password (`smtp_password != None`) without StartTLS (`smtp_starttls == True`) or SSL (`smtp_ssl == True`).
 If connection is not secure the password may be sniffed.

 ### Script configurations